scotta451/80-days/README.md

 Testing a change to comment behavior in VCS commits That was ridiculous - nothing happened at all
 Added GitHub VCS uersname to profile in YouTrack
+Oh man would be nice if this worked